dormantleopard7/lwwip-stream-monitoring-data-project/README.md

 # LWWIP Stream-Monitoring Data Project

-As part of my 3rd year at the Lake Washington Watershed Internship Program, I chose to do a technical project, particularly analyzing and visualizing our stream monitoring data.
+As part of my 3rd year at the Lake Washington Watershed Internship Program (LWWIP), I chose to do a technical project, particularly analyzing and visualizing our stream monitoring data.

 Note: This project began in November 2018, and was added to GitHub in March 2019.

+## Description

+Description of features and explanation of interface, along with screenshots/images, coming soon.

-## Usage Instructions
+## Installation Instructions

 For this project to work correctly, you must have Java downloaded on your machine, and be able to navigate to